drBenway/pixi-vn-wiki/ink/ink.md

 ### Narration outside the knots

 The narration outside the knots (or labels) will be ignored, except for variables.
-The reason is that you must run the first knot (or label) with the [Pixi’VN functions](/start/labels.md#run-a-label).

-So for example the following cases will be ignored:
+So for example:

 ```ink
 VAR my_var = false // ✅ This will be handled (because it is a variable)